Choose how you listen:

 Brittany shares examples of companies following the platinum rule effectively, including offers of paid leave to employees who need it and celebrations of life events for employees (such as a new baby, marriage, or graduation).

-How to create meaning for your employees
+How to create meaningful loyalty in your employees

 Ultimately, no amount of surprising and delighting your employees will make up for a lack of clarity about your organization’s mission and how each person’s role is crucial to that mission.